Torido-Mir/Predict-Burn-Out/README.md

 # Predict-Burn-Out
 * I am interested in predicting the values for burn rate using either or both of the independent variables (features)
+* About the data set:
+        Features:
         Resource Allocation (RA): The amount of resource allocated to the employee to work, ie. number of working hours.
         On a scale of 1 to 10, strictly integers.

         Mental Fatigue Score (MS): The level of fatigue mentally the employee is facing.
         On a scale of 1 to 10,  float datatype, where 0.0 means no fatigue and 10.0 means complete fatigue.

         Target:
         Burn Rate (BR): The value we need to predict for each employee telling the rate of burn out while working.
-On a scale of 0 to
+        On a scale of 0 to 1,float datatype
-        1,float datatype

 * Objectives:
 I am interested in predicting the values for burn rate using either or both of the independent variables (features)